Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-Adding execute permissions to all subdirectories of the current directory for the owner, group owner and all users 12-Create a directory with 751 permissions in the current working directory 13-Changing the group owner of a file
+14-Change the owner and group owner for all the files and directories of the current directory